isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 Ideally, the FAQ is fat.
-That is, it does not only cover truly frequent questions, but also provides all background information needed to properly handle and understande that frequently requested information.
+That is, it does not only cover truly frequent questions, but also provides all background information needed to properly handle and understand that frequently requested information.
 The strategy is to get Clients reading and keep them reading, feeding them not only solutions to the immediate problems, but also feed them parts of the larger picture as well as basic USENET traditions and rules.